hassan-outlier/challenge-reporting/README.md

 6) Push your solution to your repo

 You must follow these steps for your solution to be accepted -- forks or other methods will not be considered.

+## Feedback

+The challenge is related to our business logic and the instructions assure that candidates have to submit high quality code.
+We can also add to the instructions that candidates should push each change in a separate commit to get used to our workflow.